Faculty Contribute to TCGA Publication on Thymic Epithelial Tumors

 Hubert L. Stringer Chair John N. Weinstein, Professor Xiaoping Su, and Associate Professor Rehan Akbani are coauthors of the TCGA marker paper on thymic epithelial tumors, which was published February 2018 in Cancer Cell.

 Liang and Weinstein Featured in MD Anderson's Annual Report: Meet the architects who design treatment-advancing clinical trials

 Faculty Leader & Speakers at 2018 ENAR Spring Meeting

-Professor Wenyi Wang is a member of the Educational Advisory Committee for the 2018 conference of the Eastern North American Region (ENAR) of the International Biometric Society, to be held in Atlanta, Georgia March 25-28, 2018.
-Wang is also the organizer and a speaker for the topic Latest Development of Statistical Methods for Tumor Heterogeneity and Deconvolution.
-Professor Keith A. Baggerly is presenting a short course: Reproducible Research with R & RStudio.
+Professor Wenyi Wang served as a member of the Educational Advisory Committee for the 2018 conference of the Eastern North American Region (ENAR) of the International Biometric Society, which was held in Atlanta, Georgia March 25-28, 2018.
+Wang was also the organizer and a speaker for the topic Latest Development of Statistical Methods for Tumor Heterogeneity and Deconvolution.
+Professor Keith A. Baggerly presented a short course: Reproducible Research with R & RStudio.

 Faculty Leader & Speaker at AACR Annual Meeting 2018

 Hubert L. Stringer Chair John N. Weinstein will speak at the AACR Annual Meeting, presenting next-generation clustered heat maps at the special session on Information Technology for Cancer Research.
 Associate Professor Han Liang is a member of the Scientific Program Committee for the AACR Annual Meeting, which will be held April 14-18 in Chicago, Illinois.